aspose-cells/Aspose.Cells-API-References/english/go-cpp/CalculationData/GetParamText/_index.md

 ## GetParamText function

-Gets the literal text of the parameter at given index.
+Gets the literal text of the parameter at the given index.

 ```go